- Course Delivery

-The online Bachelor's of Multidisciplinary Studies (BMS) degree program with an area of concentration in Sociology prepares adult students for academic advancement and professional careers.
+The online Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in Sociology prepares adult students for academic advancement and professional careers.
 Students receive a liberal arts education, highly valued in today's workplace for developing critical thinking and decision-making skills.

 The sociology concentration provides: